 ISPs must guarantee service-levels to customers

 This one is an interesting measure.
 ISPs will have to provide guaranteed Internet speeds to customers.
+The fact that the software for mobile field service companies is easily accessible and transparent to customers gives hopes to customers.
 For e.g. if they sell you a 2Mbps package, they have to make sure you’re getting at least 2Mbps download speeds.
 This means at least 256 KBps actual download speeds.

 As you already know, you rarely ever get these speeds due to attenuation of signal strength and capacity sharing, among other things.
 This situation is exactly the same for ISPs in foreign countries.
 Contracts stipulate a clause like “best efforts” because sustained speed is hard to guarantee.
 Maybe it’s easier on fibre, but until fibre rollout completes, ISPs will have a tough time guaranteeing this.

 So, how will they cope?
 I think they’ll just limit you to what they can safely give to you.
 For e.g., if they’re not sure they can provide above 2Mbps to where you live, 2Mbps is what you’re getting at most.
 No 4Mbps or whatever higher for you.
 You’re stuck with that.

 However, even with that, it’s hard to provide the maximum speeds over copper.
 Even fibre isn’t guaranteed speeds.
 So I’m not too sure how this will be enforced, especially that ICTA will be monitoring ISPs and making sure they provide their advertised capacities.
 Whether these are sustained capacities or peak capacities wasn’t mentioned.